neil7057/pjl_host_system/README.md

         -   Current order total is always visible at the top right of each page.

     -   Add/remove items from my shopping bag prior to checkout
-        -   Products can be added to an order from the product deatails tab.
+        -   Products can be added to an order from the product details tab.
 Products can be added, removed and quantities changed from this page or the shopping cart which is accessed by clicking on the shopping trolley icon, top right.

     -   See my order history
         -   Order history is listed on the user profile.
 Orders hyperlink to the Order details.